 Fatty Liver: Losing Weight Too Fast – Should You Worry?

 I was pretty overweight, on the brink of obesity, with a BMI of around 29.
 When I dropped my caloric intake from whatever I was having to a healthier amount of a bit under 2,000 calories per day, the caloric deficit was so great that my weight loss was more substantial.
+So my body responded by shedding pounds quickly.

 fatty liver weight loss

 The fight to reverse fatty liver is a marathon and it requires a permanent change in the eating habits that we have, so it’s better to go slow and steady.
 That’s the easiest way to win this race.
+That’s how I did it and this is how I recommend your approach to be as well, especially because you need to stick to this new way of eating for life.

-If you are losing weight at an alarming rate and there’s no logical explanation to this, you should consult your physician immediately.
+If you are losing weight at an alarming rate and there’s no logical explanation for this, you should consult your physician immediately.
 Rapid weight loss without an apparent reason is not healthy and an expert’s opinion should be sought ASAP.

 weight loss fatty liver

 Everything was OK in my case – she analyzed what I was eating and concluded that I was overdoing it a bit, but she wasn’t really concerned about this.
+I wasn’t starving myself, just eating a lot healthier though.

 So as long as you do follow a diet that feeds you way fewer calories than what you used to have, there probably is nothing wrong.
 But I still recommend playing it safe like I did and visiting the doctor again, just to be sure that all is OK.